Eleott-hi/SmartCalcWebPy/README.md

 ## Features
 ### 1: Implementation of SmartCalc v4.0
 Developed in Python 3.11
-MVC framework (Django or Flask)
+MVC framework (Django)
-Server-Side Rendering
-Reuses model from SmartCalc v3.0
+Reuses model from SmartCalc v3.0 written in C++
 Help section with program interface description History of operations with load and clear options Support for arithmetic expressions and mathematical functions